Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 Meg runs Snap Happy Mom, a blog about photography tips for moms.

-Create content that target specific people your competitors are currently ignoring.
+Create content that targets specific people your competitors are currently ignoring.

 9. You want quick results within a short time frame